| Low Level Engine Failure After Takeoff

 aircraft (430 kg MTOW), which may perform differently during an

 EFATO, compared to heavier and faster Cessna, Piper or Beech aircraft.
+As stated earlier,

 the engine started to hunt from full power down to zero power three